-Warm 2 teaspoons butter or olive oil in a large skillet over medium heat.
+Meanwhile, warm 2 teaspoons of butter or olive oil in a large skillet over medium heat.
 Add the onions with 1/2 teaspoon salt, and cook, stirring occasionally, until deep brown.
 This will take 30 to 40 minutes.
 Stir in the vinegar and remove from heat.
 Let the onions cool slightly.

-Uncover the dough, and brush the top with 1-2 tablespoons of olive oil, paying special attention to the edges and corners.
+Uncover the dough and brush the top with 1 to 2 tablespoons of olive oil, paying special attention to the edges and corners.
 Gently dimple the top of the focaccia all over by pressing your fingertips about halfway down into the dough.

 Scatter the onions over top.
 Dot the cubes of brie evenly over the onions, followed by the cranberries.
 Finish by sprinkling the rosemary over top along with as much black pepper as you like.

-Bake for 20-25 minutes, until the cheese is melted and the bottom of the crust is golden (lift it up with a spatula to check).
+Bake for 20 to 25 minutes, until the cheese is melted and the bottom of the crust is golden (lift it up with a spatula to check).
 If the toppings start to brown too much before the bottom of the crust is golden, cover the pan loosely with foil.